Chullos10/BlackJack/README.md

 The project is about a blackjack game with the faces of my friends for the Kings, Queens et Jacks

-List
+List:

-Yaw : Queen
+-Yaw : Queen
-Erwan : Jack
+-Erwan : Jack
-Nathaniel : King
+-Nathaniel : King

-Naveen : Jack
+-Naveen : Jack
-Kishaok : King
+-Kishaok : King
-Harishant : Queen
+-Harishant : Queen

-Youssef : King
+-Youssef : King
-Taha : Queen
+-Taha : Queen
-Aymen : Jack
+-Aymen : Jack

-Karlos : King
+-Karlos : King
-Anthony : Queen
+-Anthony : Queen
-Pardeep : Jack
+-Pardeep : Jack